 PERIOD OF CONSULTATION

-The draft Income Tax (Amendment) Bill 2015 is available for public consultation from 26 June to 24 July 2015.
-We regret that comments received after 24 July 2015 will not be considered, as they will not be received in time for incorporation into the final Bill.
+The draft Income Tax (Amendment) Bill 2017 is available for public consultation from 19 June to 10 July 2017.
+We regret that comments received after 10 July 2017 will not be considered, as they will not be in time for incorporation in the Bill.

 We encourage all interested parties to submit your comments via our online submission form.
 The online submission form is the easiest and quickest way for your comments to reach us.
 You can also send us your comments, using the prescribed template, through: